AbhinavSalgania/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-Simple classic game to practice Javascript following The Odin Project.
+Simple classic game to practice Javascript.

 And learn the DOM fundamentals.